ophionB/How-to-do-anything-/README.md

 Usually a resolver will tell each Domain Name System Server what domain you are looking for.
 This request sometimes includes your full IP address.
 Or if not your full IP address, increasingly often the request includes most of your IP address, which can easily be combined with other information to figure out your identity.

+##### Tracking
+Like I said above, it’s easy to take the full or partial IP address info and figure out who’s asking for that web site.
+This means that the DNS server and anyone along the path to that DNS server — called on-path routers — can create a profile of you.
+They can create a record of all of the web sites that they’ve seen you look up.
+And that data is valuable.
+Many people and companies will pay lots of money to see what you are browsing for.

+Even if you didn’t have to worry about the possibly nefarious DNS servers or on-path routers, you still risk having your data harvested and sold.
+That’s because the resolver itself — the one that the network gives to you — could be untrustworthy.

+Even if you trust your network’s recommended resolver, you’re probably only using that resolver when you’re at home.
+Like I mentioned before, whenever you go to a coffee shop or hotel or use any other network, you’re probably using a different resolver.
+And who knows what its data collection policies are?

+##### Spoofing
+With spoofing, someone on the path between the DNS server and you changes the response.
+Instead of telling you the real IP address, a spoofer will give you the wrong IP address for a site.
+This way, they can block you from visiting the real site or send you to a scam one.

+Again, this is a case where the resolver itself might act nefariously.

+For example, let’s say you’re shopping for something at Megastore.
+You want to do a price check to see if you can get it cheaper at a competing online store, big-box.com.

+But if you’re on Megastore WiFi, you’re probably using their resolver.
+That resolver could hijack the request to big-box.com and lie to you, saying that the site is unavailable.

 ## FINANCE
 #### MANAGEMENT